Skip to main content

 The central commercial pain

-• If the paper tally clerk recorded fewer hours than the machine actually ran, the hire-firm loses revenue.
+• If the timesheet records fewer hours than the machine actually ran, you lose revenue.

-• If the fuel dispense records aren't airtight, the hire-firm absorbs the fuel cost.
+• If the fuel dispense records aren't airtight, you absorb the fuel cost.

 Plant hire yard manager reviewing fleet utilisation